sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupclientapplications.md

 `ClientApplications` specifies that client programs be set as default applications when the user elects to restore the computer manufacturer's settings through Default Programs.

-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.
 For information about setting the default file associations, see [Default Application Association Servicing Command-Line Options](http://go.microsoft.com/fwlink/p/?LinkId=247509).

-Use these settings to configure Windows® so that a user can later reinstate the original OEM configuration for these applications.
+Use these settings to configure Windows so that a user can later reinstate the original OEM configuration for these applications.
 Any program specified for any of these settings must be able to change default file associations.
 If a setting is missing or blank, the default program associated with that setting does not change when the user chooses to reinstate the original OEM configuration.
 For example, if a setting is not specified for `JavaVM`, the default virtual machine for Java is left unchanged.

 This setting has no effect on Server Core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012.